West Ham boss Potter reveals Sommerville setback and his admiration for Brentford's Frank - TribalFootball.com

 "We have had some positive news in terms that Paqueta has trained so he should be available, Alvarez should also be available and Todibo is also making progress and has a good chance of making the squad but probably a little bit too soon to be in the starting eleven.

-"Fullkrug and Antoinio are still away, and Sommerville has had a setback with his hamstring, so he's more likely to return after the international break which is a big blow."
+"Fullkrug and Antoinio are still away, and Summerville has had a setback with his hamstring, so he's more likely to return after the international break which is a big blow."

 The Hammers head coach then moved on to West Ham's attacking options which he says will have to adapt now a number of key players are missing.